olafgeibig/obsidian-boy/docs/project.md

 - For the AI review feedback loop, use LangGraph to create a multi-step review process that can iterate on content improvements
 - When implementing the WebScraper, consider using libraries like `requests` for HTTP requests and `beautifulsoup4` for HTML parsing
 - The KnowledgeBase abstraction allows for easy swapping of storage mechanisms in the future.
 Consider implementing a simple file-based storage first, with the option to extend to more complex systems later
-- When implementing the ContentProcessor, focus on preparing the context in a format that's easy for the LLM to process
+- When implementing the MemoryManager, focus on preparing the context in a format that's easy for the LLM to process
-- In the GenericResearcher, ensure that the entry title is used as a prefix when storing content in the KnowledgeBase to avoid naming conflicts
+- In the Researcher, ensure that the entry title is used as a prefix when storing content in the KnowledgeBase to avoid naming conflicts